luvolondon/fvtt-module-jitsiwebrtc/README.md

 ![start breakout example](https://raw.githubusercontent.com/luvolondon/fvtt-module-jitsiwebrtc/main/images/example_start-breakout.png)

-Though the GM will always join the breakout room on creation, they can leave the breakout room themself by right-clicking on their own username and selecting `Leave A/V Breakout`.
+Though the GM will always join the breakout room on creation, they can leave the breakout room themselves by right-clicking on their own username and selecting `Leave A/V Breakout`.
 Users can also leave a breakout at any time by right-clicking on their own name, and the GM can end all breakout rooms by selecting `End all A/V breakouts`.

 ![start breakout example](https://raw.githubusercontent.com/luvolondon/fvtt-module-jitsiwebrtc/main/images/example_end-breakout.png)